This post was updated on May 7, 2020.

 “Clearly, these two things are linked,” said Conservation International CEO M. Sanjayan, in a new online video published today.

-While researchers work furiously to confirm the source of the Covid pandemic, experts have pointed to a preponderance of evidence that the destruction of nature has a major role in disease outbreaks.
+While researchers work furiously to confirm the source of the COVID-19 pandemic, experts have pointed to a preponderance of evidence that the destruction of nature has a major role in disease outbreaks.
 Research shows that the spread of malaria and dengue fever, for example, has skyrocketed in areas with high levels of forest destruction caused by agricultural expansion, mining and logging.

 In the video, Sanjayan calls for renewed efforts to stop deforestation and to clamp down on the illegal trade in wild animals, particularly in the tropics, where many recent infectious disease outbreaks have originated.